Here’s Why Rotten Tomatoes Removed Thousands Of ‘Captain Marvel’ Reviews

 Within hours of the release of Captain Marvel, thousands of reviews had been added to review site Rotten Tomatoes — before being deleted.
 According to reports, this was due, in part, to technical difficulties resulting from a system upgrade.

 IGN has reported that within hours of Captain Marvel being released, the Rotten Tomatoes site had been inundated with tens of thousands of reviews.
-Approximately 58,000 reviews were recorded which brought the audience score down to 33 percent.
+Approximately 58,000 reviews were recorded, which brought the audience score down to 33 percent.
 As The Hollywood Reporter notes, this number of reviews is “more than the total of audience score reviews for Avengers: Infinity War for its entire theatrical run,” indicating there may have been a deliberate influx of fake — or troll — reviews aimed at bringing down the overall rating of Captain Marvel on the site.

 As previously reported by The Inquisitr, Rotten Tomatoes had been involved in a complete system overhaul in an attempt to weed out trolls that were aiming to bring down the overall rating of Captain Marvel.
 It is believed that the current wave of deleted reviews is in direct relation to this upgrade.